Design and Technology

 - Teach students how to take risks to develop skills in becoming more resourceful, innovative, enterprising and capable.

 - Encourage students to explore a range of careers such as Architecture, Engineering, Product Design and the possible avenues to success in the field of design, including routes into further education and apprenticeships.

 Key Stage 3 is delivered through a single lesson twice over two weeks.
 This lasts for three half terms after which the students swap with food technology.
 Teaching is structured to include theory and practical activities to enhance learning; homework projects are given every term which are equivalent to receiving weekly homework.
 This is to better prepare students for the coursework expectations at GCSE.
-The subject material is directly relative to the AQA specification for Design & Technology, to help prepare students for the transition from KS3 to KS4.
-We focus on using a variety of materials which including paper, cards, woods, plastics and metals.
+The subject material is directly relative to the OCR Art & Design Three-Dimensional Design specification to help prepare students for the transition from KS3 to KS4.
+We focus on using a variety of materials which includes paper, card, wood and plastic.